Purchases made through links earn us a small commission, at no extra cost to you.

 As soon as I arrived I headed to the photo spot, a lookout point that’s about a 5-minute uphill walk from the main parking lot.
 From here you get a fantastic view of Ainokura and the surrounding mountains- just the scene I came here to see!

-While there are numerous other viewpoints you’ll see marked around town, this one is the best I found.
+While there are numerous other viewpoints you’ll see marked around town, this one is the best I found because it really showcases how Gokayama is one of the most beautiful places in Japan.

 After enjoying the viewpoint, I headed back down the hill to start exploring Ainokura.
 There’s only one main road and a few other side streets to walk down, so a tour of the village doesn’t take long.